hydrology-tep/documentation/source/community-guide/cloud/github.rst

 GitHub offers both paid plans for private repositories, and free accounts for open source projects.

-GEP Laboratory and the GitHub organization
+HEP Laboratory and the GitHub organization
 ++++++++++++++++++++++++++++++++++++++++++

-The GEP laboratory has a one-to-one relationship with the corresponding Hydrology TEP GitHub organization https://github.com/hydrology-tep/.
+The HEP laboratory has a one-to-one relationship with the corresponding Hydrology TEP GitHub organization https://github.com/hydrology-tep/.

 Organizing the GitHub teams
 +++++++++++++++++++++++++++